 Python 3 Readiness is a visualization of which most popular 360 libraries (by downloads) are ready to be used with Python 3.

 The Python clock counts down the time until Python 2.x is no longer maintained.
-While in 2016 Python 2's retirement may seem a long time away, it can take a lot of time and effort to migrate existing application to the modified syntax in 3.x.
+While Python 2's retirement may still seem a long time away, it can take a lot of time and effort to migrate existing application to the modified syntax in 3.x.

 Moving an existing codebase to Python 3 from 2 can be a daunting task, These resources were created by fellow developers who've previously gone through the process and have advice for making it less painful.